 I began playing in an accordion duo with my classmate, Gregory Fainshtein at 17.
 He became my husband and music partner six years later.
 Since our school days, Gregory and I have performed concerts all over the world, including Belarus, Russia, Georgia, Lithuania, Ukraine, Germany, Israel, and the United States.

-Gregory and I have been members of the National Accordion Association for 15 yrs.
-I am also a member of the Accordionists and Teachers Guild.
-Gregory and I have performed nationally at various conventions.
-We are actively engaged in introducing the accordion to younger generations.
+Gregory and I have been members of the National Accordion Association for 15 years and have performed nationally at various conventions.
+We traveled to Las Vegas and shared our passion for musical performance at the Las Vegas International Accordion Convention in 2014.
+In 2013 and 2015, we performed at the Accordionists and Teacher Guild International Festival.
 We take every possible opportunity to perform at various venues and have expanded our musical services to private parties, festivals, events, and weddings.

-I have been teaching piano and accordion for over 25 years in three different languages, working with children and adults in Belarus, part of the former Soviet Union, in 1991 we moved to Israel, and from 2003 we live in Plano, Texas, and I work in my private home studio, called Musical Expressions.
-I like to share my musical passion to my adult and children students!
+I have been teaching piano and accordion for over 30 years, giving lessons in three different languages.
+I have worked with children and adults in Belarus, then Israel, and in the United States for the last 15 years.
+Plano, Texas is my current home, and I work in my private home studio, called Musical Expressions.
+These days, thanks to Skype, I have accordion students in California, Colorado, and even in London.

 A couple of years ago I took on the role of conductor of the Happy Fingers Accordion Band, which is full of adult enthusiast accordion players.
 We practice every other Saturday and even performed at the NAA convention in 2014.